Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes

 Now we can rewrite $\Delta \operatorname{Var}$ with simplified term as

 Under assumptions (A1)-(A6), we should have $p_t \in (0,1)$ and $\sigma_d^2, \sigma_{\neg d}^2$ finite. \\ Using \(\epsilon_n = c n^{-k} = O(n^{-k})\), we have

-which means for sufficiently small $\epsilon_n$, the leading term will dominate the negative component, making the difference in variance asymptotically positive, implying that the nGAW estimator achieves variance reduction in the limit. \end{proof}
+which means for sufficiently small $\epsilon_n$, the leading term will dominate the negative component, making the difference in variance asymptotically positive, implying that the nGCW estimator achieves variance reduction in the limit. \end{proof}